Ryuzaki-MrL/OldSNES/USAGE.txt

 - Run banner.bat.
 - Type in the game's title and release year.
 - OPTIONAL: Type in the virtual console's title (the title that will be appear on the banner).
-- OPTIONAL: Set the banner text's font size, number of lines and spacing.
+- OPTIONAL: Set the banner text's font size, number of lines, letter spacing, and word spacing.
 Leave it blank to use default values.
-- OPTIONAL: Select a region for your banner.
-Leave it blank if you're going to use two or more.
 - Press Y to open Ohana3DS, when prompted.
 - Select the Textures tab then click Open.
 - Navigate to the banner folder and select banner0.bcmdl.